-Activity Hydroelectric Project Waterbody Results / Description of Activity Lead Entity(ies) Source that abundance declined by 79%; simulation suggested this decline ranged 71-84% (interquartile range).
-In the laboratory, the emergence and mortality rates of larvae dewatered 0-48 hrs was examined.
-The emergence rate in the laboratory was similar to that in the field.
-Mortality rate increased with hours dewatered and was higher for emerged than burrowed larvae.
-Laboratory estimates of mortality rate predicted a 61% decline in abundance if only burrowed larvae survived and a 54% decline if both burrowed and emerged larvae survived.
-Abundance declines in the field could be from mortality (e.g., desiccation, predation) and relocation to watered habitat.
-Results indicate dewatering can substantially affect spatial distribution and abundance of larval lampreys in freshwater ecosystems.
-33. Migration data from translocated adults No associated hydro project Yakima, Wenatchee, Methow, Klickitat Adult Pacific lamprey are released within the Yakima, Wenatchee, Methow, and Klickitat subbasins and analysis of migration data from those adults that were PIT tagged are summarized annually.
-From the 2019-2020 broodstock (adults collected in summer 2019 that primarily matured in 2020), adult Pacific lamprey were released in the summer of 2019 in Wenatchee, Methow, and Klickitat subbasins, but during the spring of 2020, adults were only released into the Yakima Subbasin due to Covid-19 restrictions on travel (the same was true for the 2020-2021 broodstock that were released in summer 2020).
-Analysis is ongoing and new reports will be available in spring 2021.
-Personal communication with Ralph Lampman, Yakama Nation (11/11/20) 34.
+Hydroelectric Results / Lead G Activity Project Waterbody Description of Activity Entity(ies) Source 40.
+Migration data from translocated adults No associated hydro project Yakima, Wenatchee, Methow, Klickitat Adult Pacific lamprey are released within the Yakima, Wenatchee, Methow, and Klickitat subbasins and analysis of migration data from those adults that were PIT-tagged are summarized annually.
+From the 2020-2021 broodstock (adults collected in summer 2019 that primarily matured in 2021), adult Pacific lamprey were released in the summer of 2020 in Wenatchee and Methow subbasins, and during the spring of 2021, adults were also released into the Yakima Subbasin.
+Analysis is ongoing and new reports will be available in spring 2022.
+Personal communication with Ralph Lampman, Yakama Nation (11/5/21) 41.
 LPS operation at Warm Springs National Fish Hatchery No associated hydro project Warm Springs A Lamprey Passage Structure (LPS) was installed in the fish ladder at Warm Springs National Fish Hatchery in 2017.
 Prior to the LPS installation, an evaluation of adult Pacific lamprey movements at the barrier dam showed that they are able to pass upstream using the fish ladder.
 The LPS became fully operational in Summer 2018.
-Use of the LPS was down in 2020 from 2019.
-CTWS Personal communication with Joe Skalicky, USFWS (11/03/20)
+Use of the LPS was up in 2021 from 2020.
+Personal communication with Joe Skalicky, USFWS (10/20/21) Adult Passage at Hydroelectric Facilities Structural and Operational Fishway Modifications 42.
+Conduct ladder tours All Army Corps of Engineers (ACOE) projects Columbia and Snake No tours (for this purpose) were given at Portland District or Walla Walla District dams in 2021 due to COVID restrictions, though ACOE staff did hold several small group project-specific site visits.
+ACOE Personal communication with Jacob Macdonald, ACOE (10/21/21) 43.
+Inspect fishway at Priest Rapids and Wanapum dams and identify areas that could represent passage problems for adult Pacific lamprey Priest Rapids, Wanapum Columbia In February 2021, Grant PUD conducted a tour during scheduled maintenance outages to evaluate the modifications to the fish ladders to improve adult lamprey passage (i.e., plating installation, adult lamprey collection facilities, count stations, and ramps downstream of perched orifices) and to identify any Grant PUD Personal communication with Mike Clement, Grant PUD (10/5/21)